-What is SUDD inCode® and how can it help identify if you are at risk from genetic heart disease or sudden death?
+What is SUDD inCode® and how can it help diagnose genetic heart disease or the cause of a cardiac sudden death?

 - Have you already been diagnosed with a genetic heart disease and are worried about the implications of this for your children?